 - Will adding an authorized user help their credit?

 The answer to these questions depends a lot on your specific credit card company.
 Not all credit card companies report authorized users to the credit bureaus.
-If your credit card company doesn’t report authorized users, adding them to your account will have no impact on their credit score.
+If your credit card company doesnโt report authorized users, adding them to your account will not impact their credit score.
 If, on the other hand, your credit card company does report authorized users, it can help them start building up credit.

-Either way, adding an authorized user to your credit card account shouldn’t automatically effect your credit history.
-However, there are several ways taking this step could hurt your credit score over time.
+Either way, adding an authorized user to your credit card account shouldnโt automatically affect your credit history.
+However, this step could hurt your credit score in several ways over time.

-First, if the authorized user charges too much to your credit card, you may have difficulty making your monthly payments.
-Payment history makes up 35% of your FICO score.
-So if you can’t make your monthly payment because of charges accrued by an authorized user, your credit profile, and wallet, could take a hit.
+First, if the authorized user charges your credit card too much, you may have difficulty making your monthly payments.
+Payment history makes up 35% of your FICOยฎ score.
+So, if you canโt make your monthly payment because of charges accrued by an authorized user, your credit profile and wallet could take a hit.
 If possible, set limits for how much your authorized user can charge to your credit card account.
 This step can help to reduce the risk of overspending.

 Secondly, additional charges to your credit card account can also increase your credit utilization ratio.
 The more you charge to your credit card, the higher your credit utilization ratio is.
 Your outstanding debt accounts for about 30% of your overall credit score.
 You should try to keep your debt ratio under 30%.